rlee7029/code-refactor/README.md

 Make sure that the id was created so that link is usable.
 Consodilate things taht is needed on CSS.

+## Technologies Used
+- HTML- Used to crete elements
+- CSS- added style html elements on page
+- Git- source code
+-Github- repository that could be deployed to Github pages.

+## Summary
+This application is a page where people could see the website of "Horiseon".
+They could direct their page with using directories.
 ## Credits
 N/A